mtraver/environmental-sensor/cmd/README.md

 # Go CLI Programs

-[iotcorelogger](iotcorelogger) and [readtemp](readtemp) contain code that runs on the Raspberry Pi. `iotcorelogger`, the "Go client" mentioned in the [main README](../README.md), reads the temperature and logs it via [Google Cloud IoT Core](https://cloud.google.com/iot-core/), storing the data in Google Cloud Datastore (see the Google App Engine app in the [web](../web) directory).
+[iotcorelogger](iotcorelogger) and [readtemp](readtemp) contain code that runs on the Raspberry Pi. `iotcorelogger` reads the temperature and logs it via [Google Cloud IoT Core](https://cloud.google.com/iot-core/), storing the data in Google Cloud Datastore (see the Google App Engine app in the [web](../web) directory).